coskunlab/MAGIC-Metabotyping-and-Advanced-Graphical-Imaging-of-Chemicals/README.md

 ## 🔐 License

-This project is released for academic and non-commercial use only.
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

 ---